Browse the Guide:

 MULLER, CORNELIA.
 PHOTOGRAPHS AND BIOGRAPHICAL MATERIAL.
 0.1 cu.

 ft.
+International Archive of Women in Architecture.
 Architect of Berlin, Germany, and a partner in the firm Muller,

 Knippschild, Wehberg.
 Materials consist of photographs (1983-1988) of